ispiropoulos/PRGRoundSlider/README.md

 To start using the component add it to your project manually as per the [Installation](#installation) section.

 ### Storyboard
-The UI component can be used via the `PRGRoundSlider` class.
+The UI components can be used via the `PRGRoundSlider` or `PRGRoundRangeSlider` class.

 To create an instance of the class, drag a UIView from the Interface builder and set it's class to `PRGRoundSlider` for single thumb slider or `PRGRoundRangeSlider` for a range slider.